wp-plugins/exyu-sociable/readme.txt

 == Description ==

 Automatically expand social bookmarking sites for Sociable plugin with ex-YU sites.
 This Plugin is an addon of [Sociable](http://yoast.com/wordpress/sociable/) Plugin by Joost.
-Hence, this plugin requires Sociable(3.4 version and above) to be installed first for it to work.
+Hence, this plugin requires Sociable (3.4 version and above) to be installed first for it to work.

-Currently this plugin supports: linke.rs, Ukusno!, erupcija, CroPortal, Kajmak.ot and Prati.ba.
+Currently this plugin supports: linke.rs, Ukusno!, erupcija, CroPortal, Kajmak.ot, Prati.ba and DobarDabar.com.

 If you want to add your Social Bookmarking site (Must be ex-YU) to exYU Sociable Plugin, then [contact me](http://urosevic.net/kontakt/).